Baekho4245/predicting_earthquake_damage/README.md

 ## For More Information

 See the full analysis in the [Jupyter Notebook](./modeling_earthquake_damage.ipynb) or review this [Presentation](./presentation.pdf).
-For our full data preprocessing steps and exploratory data analysis, check out our [EDA Notebook Here](./EDA.ipynb)!
+For our full data preprocessing steps and exploratory data analysis, check out our [EDA Notebook Here](./data_preparatin_and_eda.ipynb)!

+The necessary dependencies and requirements are under 'environments.yml' and 'requirements.txt' files, respectively.

 For additional info contact [Michael Lee](mailto:baekho5767@gmail.com)